 What can you eat on the Carnivore Diet?

 As the name says, all you eat is meat.
 No carbohydrates.
 No dairy.
 No eggs.
 No plants.
 No starches.
 No sugar.
-Water, coffee, tea, salt and herbs are ok.
+Water, coffee, tea and salt are ok.
 Plus meat.
 Its common for some active males to consume two to three kilos of meat per day.
 Preferably from fattier cuts such as rib eye steak as well as organ meats for their high nutrient content.

 What are the benefits of the Carnivore Diet?

 First, form a rational standpoint this diet supplies plenty of the two essential macro nutrients, protein and fat.

 Second, the Carnivore Diet is be gluten-free, lactose-free, dairy-free, sugar-free, carbohydrate-free, transfat-free, plantoil-free and soy-free.
 Which makes the Carnivore Diet hypoallergenic and anti-inflammatory.

 Third, the biggest benefits empirically reported are more energy, less body fat, more muscle mass, more strength, more endurance and much greater general wellbeing.